1. Skip to content

 If that happens, "then we would definitely be in a very different Europe," said Kempin.

-"Marine Le Pen, like Giorgia Meloni in Italy, would remain in the EU in order to turn it upside down, to hollow it out, to reshape it according to her ideas," warned Ringel of the Franco-German Institute.
+"Marine Le Pen, like Giorgia Meloni in Italy, would remain in the EU to turn it upside down, to hollow it out, to reshape it according to her ideas," warned Ringel of the Franco-German Institute.

 In the months ahead, the German government will see itself forced to prepare for difficult times ahead in relations with its biggest neighbor.